-Jonathan Culpeper supervises 10 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Jonathan Culpeper supervises 11 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Student research profiles

 My work work spans pragmatics, English language (especially historical aspects) and stylistics.
 Within pragmatics, I am particularly interested in interpersonal pragmatics and (im)politeness.
 Historical pragmatics brings together pragmatics with my interests in historical linguistics, the history of English in particular.
 Within English language, I am particularly interested in Early Modern English.
 Within stylistics, I am particularly interested in cognitive stylistics, plays and Shakespeare.
 Methodologically, I have particular interests in corpus-based methods.

 Pragmatics (particularly involving sociopragmatics, politeness theory, speech act theory, corpus-based pragmatics); History of English (specifically Early Modern English) (particularly involving historical pragmatics, historical sociolinguistics, historical corpus linguistics); Stylistics (particularly involving the stylistics of drama, corpus stylistics); the language of Shakespeare.

 Much of work belongs to the field of pragmatics.